 Multi-colored Chimaera Double-Neck Guitar

-Phil’s work with Emerald Guitars has encouraged and inspired him to revisit and pursue other past artistic interests he wouldn’t have moved forward with otherwise.
+Phil’s work with Emerald Guitars has inspired him to revisit and pursue past artistic interests he wouldn’t have moved forward with otherwise.